-Before there was a Malcolm X, a Kwame Nkrumah, a Marcus Garvey, or a George Padmore, there was Edward Wilmot Blyden, the Father of Pan Africanism.
+Before there was a Malcolm X, Kwame Nkrumah, Marcus Garvey, or a Steve Biko, there was Edward Wilmot Blyden – one of the Fathers of Pan Africanism.

-At the ripe old age of 30, Blyden was appointed professor of classics at the newly opened Liberia College, a position he held until 1871.
-Although Blyden was self-taught after high school, he became ‘an able linguist, classicist, theologian, historian, and sociologist.’ according to biographical references.
+At the ripe old age of 30, Blyden was appointed professor of classics at the newly opened Liberia College, a position he would hold for more than 20 years.
+Although Blyden was self-taught after high school, he became ‘an able linguist, classicist, theologian, historian, and sociologist.’

 Blyden would call Liberia his home for the next 30 years, and there he would become a successful Presbyterian minister, a newspaper editor, a renowned professor of classics, Ambassador to Great Britain, Minister of the Interior, Secretary of State, and a Presidential candidate in 1885.

-There were three primary points that Blyden believed could lead to the redemption of African people worldwide:
+There were three points that Blyden believed could lead to the redemption of African people worldwide:

 1. Complete autonomy from White culture, colonialism, and religious influence.